Ackman urges Allergan talks with Valeant, no delay to special meeting

 “We, on behalf of Allergan’s other shareholders, ask that you do not delay the inevitable any further,” Ackman wrote in a letter to Allergan’s board, released on Wednesday.
 “What legitimate board of directors attempts to silence or otherwise delay hearing what its own shareholders have to say?”

-Ackman described Allergan’s criticism of Valeant as a “scorched earth response” and said spreading false information to drive down Valeant’s stock would be market manipulation.
+Ackman also called Allergan’s criticism of Valeant a “scorched earth response” and said spreading false information to drive down Valeant’s stock would be market manipulation.

-Allergan, known for its Botox anti-wrinkle injections, said that Ackman’s economic interests were aligned with Valeant’s and he was trying to distract Allergan shareholders from the fact that Valeant’s offer is too low.
+Allergan, known for its Botox anti-wrinkle injections, did not immediately comment on the letter.

-“Pershing Square’s letter to the Allergan Board is not based on facts, and is rooted purely in self-interest and innuendo,” said an Allergan spokesperson.

 Laval, Quebec-based Valeant, made an unsolicited cash and stock bid for California-based Allergan in April and has since raised its $51-billion offer.